chromium/chromium/docs/testing/batching_instrumentation_tests.md

 * `@Batch(Batch.PER_CLASS)`: For test classes where the process does need to be restarted between `@Test`s within the class.
-* `@DoNotBatch(reason="..."`: For tests classes that require the process to be restarted for each test.
+* `@DoNotBatch(reason="..."`: For tests classes that require the process to be restarted for each test or are infeasible to batch.

-Tests that are not annotated are treated as `@DoNotBatch`.
+Tests that are not annotated are treated as `@DoNotBatch` and are assumed to have not yet been assessed.

 ## How to Batch a Test